Berkeley-Electroweak-Physics/Mu2e_NRET/README.md

 clone a set of consistant versions of the other required repositories.
 MuonConverter implements the reduction from SMEFT LECs to the Muon_NRET LECs.

-Version 1 of Mu2e_NRET can be found in directory **v1**.
+Version 1 of Mu2e_NRET can be found in subdirectory **v1**.
 See the README.md file there for more details.

-Version 2 of Mu2e_NRET can be found in directory **v2**.
+Version 2 of Mu2e_NRET can be found in subdirectory **v2**.
 See the README.md file there for more details.

 # References